 Ensure that all pods have the Running status.

-For convenience, create a separate namespace where all manifests will be located:
+For convenience, we will create a separate namespace that will contain all the manifests:

 kubectl create namespace ingress-example